aishwaryaliz/basic-processor-/description/README.txt

 The processor is built following the Harvard Architecture with seperate buses for data memory and instruction memory.
 The array format for memory addressing has been used.

-The details of IR, the ALU, flags, architecture and memory model have been provided in the 'specs' file.
+The details of the IR, the ALU, the flags, the architecture and the memory model have been provided in the 'specs' file.